canton7/StateMechanic/README.md

 When that event is dequeued, if no transition from the current state (at that point) on that event exists, then any queued events are not affected.
 You will have no way of knowing that firing the event failed (other than the `TransitionNotFound` event on the StateMachine).

+In other words, the behaviour of `Event.Fire()` is not "I will throw an exception if I fail", but rather "I will cause *something* to throw an exception if I fail, although that may not be this call".
+Likewise the behaviour of `Event.TryFire()` is "I will attempt to fire, but will not cause anything to throw an exception if I fail, and will indicate my failure by returning false if possible".

 Exceptions and Faulting
 -----------------------

 State entry/exit handlers and transition handlers may not throw exceptions.
-(If exceptions were allowed, then these handlers would not run to completion, and it would be impossible to guarentee the integrity of the state machine).
+(If exceptions were allowed, then these handlers may not run to completion, and it would be impossible to guarentee the integrity of the state machine).

 If one of these handlers does throw an exception, then a `TransitionFailedException` will be thrown, and the state machine will enter a faulted state.
 The `Faulted` event on the StateMachine will also be raised, and its `Fault` property will contain information about the fault.